Neurophysiology or Electrodiagnostic Testing

 Key Message

-• Neurophysiology is an extension of clinical assessment and should NOT substitute careful history-taking and clinical examination.
+• Neurophysiology is an extension of clinical assessment and should never replace careful history-taking and physical examination.

-• Communication between the surgeon and the neurophysiologist is absolutely crucial to making meaningful interpretation of the test results.
+• Communication between the surgeon and the neurophysiologist is essential for meaningful interpretation of test results.

 Book your consultation today